dendronhq/dendron/README.md

 Hopefully, this has been enough to give you a sense of what you can do with Dendron.
 This project is about 1% complete, both in the sense that it is in **preview** but also that there's so much more to build.
 The north star of this project is to achieve _Vannevar Bush's_ original vision - to build a tool of thought that can give humanity _"**access to** and **command over** the inherited **knowledge of the ages**"_.

 If you are reading this, you too, are now part of the journey.
 Let's take back control of our information and use it to build something better, together!

-To stay up to date on the project, you can follow me at [@kevins8](https://twitter.com/kevins8)

 # Getting Started